SouravKumarN/Haomail/README.md

 # Haomail
-Aln email client used to easily send and receive emails using Gmail API.
+An email client used to easily send and receive emails using Gmail API.